wrijugh/GA2021-Wriju-Demo/readme.md

 This repository is made for the demo I have prepared for the Azure Global Bootcamp 2021 India chapter.

 This is divided into few sections
-- Making the development machines (installing runtime and tools)
+- Making the development machine (installing runtime and tools)
   - Dotnet Core
   - Git
   - Docker CE